Enterprise-Neurosystem/Enterprise-Neurosystem/README.md

 We see a need for an open source community effort to:

 * Open up and standardize development of models and adaptive frameworks, using and creating public datasets for the common good
-* Tie together various models and data sources across organizations and initiatives in a unified framework
+* Tie together various models and data sources across organizations in a unified framework
 * Abstract prediction and forecasting techniques that can be applied across a range of domains, including climate and other scientific endeavors, and enterprise use cases
 * Eventually apply AI/ML to wide-scale system analysis, using cross-correlation across different domains to intensify pattern identification and accelerate operational responsiveness